 Or indulge your literary side in the Victoria Street bar named after Irish writer James Joyce’s novel, Finnegan’s Wake.
 Live music till late can be found at this lively Irish themed bar each night, and it’s extensive whisky selection takes some beating.

 If you’re in the mood for musical entertainment and open to any genre, you won’t struggle to find a bar in the city playing a variety of crowd-pleasing music.

-Open 6 nights a week, Bannermans features everything from traditional folk through to hard metal, while from Thursday to Sunday, George IV Bar is the place to be for live music ranges from folk and ceilidh to Motown and Indie.
+Open 6 nights a week, Bannermans features everything from traditional folk through to hard metal, while George IV Bar is the place to be for live music ranging from folk and ceilidh to Motown and indie.
 Music is a big deal at Footlights Bar & Grill with open mic nights every second Thursday.
-If Blues music is your thing, be sure to hot foot it to The Scotman’s Lounge every Monday night.
+If blues music is your thing, be sure to hot foot it to The Scotman’s Lounge every Monday night.